All Products

 DataWorks:Synchronize data

-This topic explains how to add HttpFile and MySQL data sources to access basic user information and website access logs provided in the example.
-It also covers configuring data synchronization tasks to transfer data to a private OSS data source and using EMR Hive nodes to create tables and query the synchronized data.
+This topic describes how to add HttpFile and MySQL data sources to access the basic user information and website access logs that are provided in the tutorial in this topic.
+This topic also describes how to configure data synchronization tasks to synchronize data to a private Object Storage Service (OSS) data source, and use E-MapReduce (EMR) Hive nodes to create tables and query the synchronized data.

 Prerequisites

 • An environment is prepared.
-For more information, see Prepare the environment.
+For more information, see Prepare environments.

-• To ensure network connectivity, add a security group rule in the ECS console to open port 10000 on the ECS instance and set the authorization object to the CIDR block of the VPC switch in the resource group.
+• A security group rule is added in the Elastic Compute Service (ECS) console to ensure network connectivity.
+You can use Port 10000 of the ECS instance to connect to DataWorks and set Authorization Object to the CIDR block of the vSwitch with which the resource group is associated.
 For more information, see Add a security group rule.

-• OSS data source: Receives test data from the HttpFile and MySQL data sources.
+• The OSS data source is used to store the test data obtained from the HttpFile and MySQL data sources.

 1. Go to the Data Sources page.